 There are two types of humidity.
-One is Absolute Humidity and the second one is Relative Humidity.
+One is absolute humidity, and the second is relative humidity.

-In a closed room where there is no influence of sunlight, moving air, wind and other external factors, the fixed amount of vapor that the air holds at a given temperature is called absolute humidity.
+In a closed room where there is no influence of sunlight, moving air, wind, or other external factors, the fixed amount of vapor that the air holds at a given temperature is called absolute humidity.

 In a regular room, say your sitting room, the water content in the air is best expressed as relative humidity.

 This means the amount of water in the air at that temperature, in relation to the total amount of water that the air should hold at 100 percent saturation.

 If relative humidity is 100 percent at 25°C, then that is the maximum amount of water that the air can hold at that temperature.
 That is its 100 percent saturation point.

 If the relative humidity is 70 percent at 25°C, that is 70 percent of the maximum amount of water that the air can hold at that temperature.

 Thus, relative humidity is expressed as the amount of moisture in the air divided by the maximum amount of moisture the air can hold at that temperature, multiplied by 100.